 Our organizations have met with partners throughout the country who have secured legislation and executive orders on rights restoration in their states.
 Advancement Project has also supported some of these partners and states in implementing changes in voter registration and documentation.
-If you have any questions on how to apply these lessons in Iowa or the other content of this letter, please reach out to Dwayne Hodges, Executive Director of EXPO QC, at Dhodges71@gmail.com or Amber Bordolo, Executive Director of Quad Cities Interfaith, at Amber@qcinterfaith.org.
+If you have any questions on how to apply these lessons in Iowa or the other content of this letter, please reach out to Quad Cities Interfaith by emailing Dwayne Hodges at Dhodges71@gmail.com or Amber Bordolo, Executive Director, at Amber@qcinterfaith.org.
 We are steadfast in our commitment to re-enfranchisement for all formerly incarcerated Iowans and look forward to hearing back from your office on how the state will secure this right.